Reznikovapl/PortfolioTester/Resume Reznikova 10.23.md

 Hello, I\'m Oksana Reznikova.

-I have a one successful career and am currently building another one
+I have one successful career and am currently building another one

 as a quality tester (manual).